 This common method is Merged D&D, or combined Demurrage and Detention.
 In this, the shipping lines offer a flat number of days to exporter/importer to take the container after discharge from the ship and return the empty container back.
-Thus, this is the end-to-end time period and no split separately allowed or calculated.
+Thus, this is the end-to-end time period, and no split separately allowed or calculated.
 One has to manage the whole process within this allowed time period.

 Port Storage Charge and Demurrage – Are They Same?

 This charge is very similar to Demurrage.
-However, it is not exactly the same and the collecting parties are also different.
+However, it is not exactly the same, and the collecting parties are also different.
 Thus, it is important that importers and exporters know about the Port Storage Charge so that they do not confuse it with Demurrage.

 A port storage charge is a charge that shipper needs to pay for storing the container at the port beyond the free period time.
 Usually, the free period for port storage charges is 3 to 7 days.
 These charges can apply if the containers are waiting at the departure port, or containers are waiting to get the import clearance, or empty containers are stacked at the port or terminal.

 However, unlike the Demurrage charge, it is the port or terminal that levies the port storage charge.
 On the other hand, it is the shipping line that levies Demurrage.
-Port or terminal collects the port storage charge from the shipper or from the shipping line, who then pass on those to the importer or exporter.
+The Port or terminal collects the port storage charge from the shipper or from the shipping line, who then passes on those to the importer or exporter.